kitematic/kitematic.github.io/app/docs/build-your-own-image.md

 ---

-Kite is fully compatible with Docker, which means you can create an image on Kite from any folder with a Dockerfile in it.
-However, there are many ways developers build Dockerfiles and Kite aims to provide developers a better process for building Dockerfiles while being reverse compatible with Docker.
+Kitematic is fully compatible with Docker, which means you can create an image from any folder with a Dockerfile in it.
+However, there are many ways developers build Dockerfiles and Kitematic aims to provide developers a better process for building Dockerfiles while being reverse compatible with Docker.

 Here's an example Dockerfile for creating a basic HTML app powered by Nginx: